-An active member of both the Women's Union and Youth Union, Van participates in community development initiatives, educational outreach programs, and digital literacy campaigns throughout Ho Chi Minh City.
+An active member of both the Women's Union and Youth Union, Van participates in community development initiatives, educational outreach programs, and digital literacy campaigns throughout Saigon.
 Her grassroots engagement reflects her belief that national transformation begins at the community level.
+She works directly with local residents to identify needs, develop solutions, and build sustainable programs that create lasting change from the ground up.

 As an established researcher, Van has contributed to multiple publications on digital infrastructure development and Vietnam's technological advancement.
 Her academic work examines the intersection of digital technology, education, and national development—focusing on how accessible knowledge can accelerate Vietnam's digital transformation goals.